microhomie/microhomie/docs/index.rst

 Microhomie is a `MicroPython <https://micropython.org>`_ framework for `Homie <https://github.com/homieiot/convention>`_, a lightweight MQTT convention for the IoT.

-The main target device is the ESP8266.
+The main target device is the ESP8266 and we deliver pre-build firmware images.
+For ESP32 devices see the `Install Microhomie on the ESP32 <#id1>`_ section.

 Install Microhomie on the ESP8266